persinac/homelab/mysql_pg_migration/README.md

 All I did was install MySQL 5.7 locally, run the MySQL Workbench Migration wizard, and migrated everything to my local instance.

+## Certificates

+I opted to pay for a managed DB instance, so retrieving ca-certificates.crt was as easy as going to the dashboard and downloading them.

 # Usage